Alanoudalturki/Oral_Vancomycin/README.md

 ---

 ## **Project Overview**
 CDI is a major healthcare-associated infection, with vancomycin as a first-line therapy.
 While 125 mg every 6 hours is standard, higher doses are sometimes prescribed for severe cases.
-The impact of higher dosing strategies on **recurrence**, **time-to-resolution**, and **mortality** remains unclear.
+The impact of higher dosing strategies on recurrence,time to resolution, and mortality remains unclear.

 This project uses electronic health record (EHR) data from **xxx, Riyadh (2024)** to compare outcomes across oral vancomycin dose groups (125 mg, 250 mg, 500 mg).